 One parent said, “Ask the student guide if there’s anything he wished he knew about that college prior to going there or if there’s anything he would change about the college, university housing, or dining halls.”

-Another parent added, “I always ask the guide, ‘Once you started attending what surprised you about this school?'”
+Another parent added, “I always ask the guide, ‘Once you started attending, what surprised you about this school?'”

-Questions About Registering For Classes
+Questions to Ask About Registering for Classes

 One concern many parents have is to make sure it’s possible – and easy – to graduate in four years.

-Try to find someone in the major your child is focused on, and ask if there are classes that are hard to get into.
-Find out if there are roadblocks to registering, or if the process is complex.
+Try to find someone in the major your child is focused on, and ask whether there are classes that are impacted and hard to get into.

 Our parents said, “Ask the student guide about the process to register for classes, and how easy it is to get classes required to graduate in 4 years.”